 Interest on Borrowed Capital Deduction

-- Let out Property: If you have taken a home loan for construction, purchase, repair, renewal or reconstruction of your house property, the interest paid on that loan is allowed as deduction under this section.
-Deduction for interest on loan is allowed on due basis i.e. actual payment is not necessary for claiming this deduction unlike municipal taxes.
+- Let out Property: If you have taken a home loan for construction, purchase, repair, renewal or reconstruction of your house property, the interest paid on that loan is allowed as a deduction under this section.
+Deduction for interest on the loan is allowed on a due basis i.e. actual payment is not necessary for claiming this deduction, unlike municipal taxes.
 So every individual should keep on claiming this deduction for each year the interest is due irrespective of actual payment.
 There is no deduction allowed for any brokerage and commission paid for arranging this loan.

-Conditions for Claiming Deduction of Interest on Home Loan
+Conditions for Claiming Deduction u/s 24

-- The acquisition or construction is completed within 3 years from the end of the financial year in which the loan was taken
+- The acquisition or construction is completed within 5 years from the end of the financial year in which the loan was taken

-For claiming Rs.2,00,000 as deduction all of the above conditions need to be fulfilled.
+For claiming Rs.2,00,000 as a deduction all of the above conditions need to be fulfilled.
 This deduction may be limited to Rs.30,000 in case any of the above conditions are not fulfilled i.e. loan taken before 1-4-1999 or for the purpose of repair, maintenance, reconstruction or renewal or the construction is not completed within 3 years.